melles1991/usecuewebsite/_posts/2016-07-03-from-wordpress-to-cloudcannon.md

 I found CloudCannon and thought “Oh my goodness, this is the solution I’ve been dreaming about”.
 I now spends less time coding, gets sites live faster and no longer have to worry about security or back-ups.

-> Oh my goodness, this is the solution I’ve been dreaming about
+> “Oh my goodness, this is the solution I’ve been dreaming about.”

 My workflow is more streamlined too.
 I develop sites on my local computer and sync to CloudCannon using GitHub.
 If a client site needs tweaking urgently, I can login to CloudCannon on any computer, anywhere in the world and quickly make updates using the online code editor.